Ao28th28thedev/Ao28th28thedev/README.md

 # Ao28th28.github.io
 Click on the left arrow to go back.
 Credits: Sitemakers: Daboss7173
-Site Modifiers: Slappygig, XPMUser/Ao28th28, Cookie and more
+Site Modifiers: Slappygig, XPMUser/Ao28th28, Cookie, Daboss7173, and more

-Introducers: Ao28th28 a.k.a XPMUser, Mr. Inquiry and more
+Introducers: Ao28th28 a.k.a XPMUser, Mr. Inquiry, and more

 Original Prodigy Makers: Rohan Mahimker/Alexander Peters